janwilmans/janwilmans.github.io/auto.md

 Pros
 ====
-- it is still guararenteed to be destroyed at the end of its scope as usual
+- it is RAII / guararenteed to be destroyed at the end of its scope as usual
 - syntax consistent with typename = void
+- less dependency on macros
-- less macros
+- less dependency on macros (so nice, I had to list it twice)

 Observations
 =============